craigh555/influx-sandbox/README.md

-# ATNF DiaMoniCA
+## Fork

-## Configuration Alerta Webhook in Grafana
+This sandbox is based on https://github.com/influxdata/sandbox adding Grafana & Alerta to the Docker stack

 ## Configuring Alerta endpoint in Grafana